-Salk research reveals clues about molecular changes underlying muscle loss tied to aging.
+Salk Institute research reveals clues about molecular changes underlying muscle loss tied to aging.

 One of the many effects of aging is loss of muscle mass, which contributes to disability in older people.
 To counter this loss, scientists at the Salk Institute are studying ways to accelerate the regeneration of muscle tissue, using a combination of molecular compounds that are commonly used in stem-cell research.

-In a study published on May 25, 2021, in Nature Communications, the investigators showed that using these compounds increased the regeneration of muscle cells in mice by activating the precursors of muscle cells, called myogenic progenitors.
-Although more work is needed before this approach can be applied in humans, the research provides insight into the underlying mechanisms related to muscle regeneration and growth and could one day help athletes as well as aging adults regenerate tissue more effectively.
+In a study published on May 25, 2021, in the journal Nature Communications, the investigators showed that using these compounds increased the regeneration of muscle cells in mice by activating the precursors of muscle cells, called myogenic progenitors.
+Although more work is needed before this approach can be applied in humans, the research provides insight into the underlying mechanisms related to muscle regeneration and growth and could one day help athletes, as well as aging adults, regenerate tissue more effectively.

 “Loss of these progenitors has been connected to age-related muscle degeneration,” says Salk Professor Juan Carlos Izpisua Belmonte, the paper’s senior author.
 “Our study uncovers specific factors that are able to accelerate muscle regeneration, as well as revealing the mechanism by which this occurred.”

 The compounds used in the study are often called Yamanaka factors after the Japanese scientist who discovered them.
 Yamanaka factors are a combination of proteins (called transcription factors) that control how DNA is copied for translation into other proteins.
 In lab research, they are used to convert specialized cells, like skin cells, into more stem-cell-like cells that are pluripotent, which means they have the ability to become many different types of cells.